 If our Jordan trip was a horror movie, this would be one of many scenes where the audience would be screaming “don’t go in there!”
 Everything this guy said and did were super nice, and perhaps it’s our own fears, experiences, and prejudices, but sometimes someone just comes off as creepy.
 We decided to be bold and trusting, and went to follow him.
 Would our car be there when we returned?
 Would this be our demise?

-Stopped by Jordanian Military: We finally found the road from the Dead Sea Highway towards Petra.
+We finally found the road from the Dead Sea Highway towards Petra.
 It was dark and quiet, until we ran into a road block.
 We saw a Jordanian Security checkpoint with a military vehicle with really large weapons.
 They were wearing their purple “camo” in a military vehicle and had their guns drawn.
 Oh my!
 You’d think they were looking for a dangerous fugitive!
 They directed us to open the trunk, and while one soldier inspected it, the other guy suspiciously asked lots of questions.
 Where are you headed?
 Why are you going there?
 Who’s vehicle is this?
 Can we see your airline ticket out?
 Who do you know there?
-In some countries, this is a prime opportunity for them to extort some cash out of tourists and plant some contraband items until the ransom is paid, but after some questioning they said they’d let us go.
+In some countries, this is a prime opportunity for them to extort some cash out of tourists.
+They’ll plant some contraband items until the ransom is paid.
+However, after some questioning they let us go.

 The road turned out to be going through a mountain range without any lights (or guardrails!).
 By mileage our destination seemed rather close, but given the road conditions, we were moving really slow.
 It was actually ok…until the fog hit.
 Suddenly visibility was only one car length on a mountain and I was driving reeeeeally slowly.
 We hadn’t seen another car for an hour – just the military vehicle, and considered turning around on multiple occasions.